mantidproject/mantid/docs/source/algorithms/SaveReflectometryAscii-v1.rst

 Description
 -----------

-This algorithm saves the first spectrum of a workspace in ASCII format and can be used by software like Motofit.
+This algorithm saves the first spectrum of a workspace or a workspace group in ASCII format and can be used by software like Motofit.
 The choice of file extension defines the file format.
 In case of histogrammed input data, the resulting file will contain the bin centre for the quantity `q`.
 It is especially useful for saving reflectometry reduction data.